hamiltron/py-simple-audio/docs/simpleaudio.rst

 .. class:: WaveObject(audio_data, num_channels=2, bytes_per_sample=2, sample_rate=44100)

-   Instances of WaveObject represent pieces of audio ready for playback.
+   Instances of :class:`WaveObject` represent pieces of audio ready for playback.
    It encapsulates the audio data buffer, playback parameters (such as sample rate), and provides a method to initiate playback.